 Labor is one of the most anticipated events during pregnancy.
 So, it is no surprise that two common questions during second pregnancies are, “is labor easier with second baby?” and “what are the first labor vs second labor differences?”.

 Today we are talking all about second labor birthing stories as 37 moms share their experiences between their first and second labor.

 But first, let’s address some common second labor questions…

 Disclaimer: As a nurse, I will address the following questions from a medical standpoint.
-But, as a mom it’s important to note that labor and delivery circumstances different from women to women.
+But, as a mom, it’s important to note that labor and delivery circumstances differ from women to women.
 This article is for informational purposes only, as it is based on personal experiences and opinions.
 If you have any questions or concerns about your second labor and the possible outcomes, please contact your healthcare provider.